 Growing up, I mostly treated Wears Valley as a negative space.

-It was a scenic drive at best, connecting the quiet side of the Smokies, near my home, with Pigeon Forge.
+It was a scenic drive at best, connecting the entrance as the quiet side of the Smokies near my home, with Pigeon Forge and Dollywood.
 It was a place you drove through to get to other more interesting things.
+The Foothills Parkway, in fact, is accessible from Wears Valley.

 Beyond the landmarks, the sweeping views across the valley are spectacular.